 How to properly use the demo account

 First, ensure that you take the demo account seriously.
-While the funds in it is fake, you should always assume that it is real.
+While the funds in it are fake, you should always assume that it is real.
 As such, you should feel bad when you lose money in a demo account.

 Related » 10 Handy Tips for Demo Mode!

-Second, you can open a demo account with unlimited amount of money.
+Second, you can open a demo account with an unlimited amount of money.
 However, it is never advisable to open an account with all that money.
 Instead, you should open a demo with the amount of money that you plan to start trading with.

 The benefit of doing this is that it will give you a sense of the amount of money you would make or lose.